 An income tax treaty may exempt an individual from paying tax on a portion of his/her income, depending on the type of income received, the amount of income received and the length of time the individual is present in the U.S. Each county has different tax treaty benefits.
 Please refer to IRS Publication 901.

 11.I am in the U.S. in non-immigrant status.
 Should I file as a nonresident alien?

 Not necessarily.
 Residency status for immigration purposes may not be the same as residency status for tax purposes.
 Individuals who are in non-immigrant status may be resident aliens for U.S. tax purposes if they meet the substantial presence test.

 Incorrect.
-“Exempt individuals” means you are exempt from counting days toward the substantial presence test – generally for 5 years if you are a student and 2 years if you are a scholar.
+“Exempt individuals” means you are exempt from counting days toward the substantial presence test – generally for five years if you are a student and two years if you are a scholar.
 It does not mean that you are exempt from tax liability.